Philia-ecs/Philia1.0/README.md

 ## Modules
 In the Philia 1.0 program, the various economic sectors have been segmented into modules for better analysis.

+00-philia.prg is the executable module.

 In all, there are 11 modules:
 - Module  1 named 01-macromodel   : covers the basic equations of a macroeconomic model
 - Module  2 named 02-households   : concerns worker and rentier households within the economy
 - Module  3 named 03-social       : invests the social enterprises as companies with virtuous investment behavior
 - Module  4 named 04-capitaliste  : adresses listed corporation as a response to market logic
 - Module  5 named 05-bank         : deals with banks in the granting of credit and the purchase of debt
 - Module  6 named 06-fund         : examines investment funds in their financing of the economy
 - Module  7 named 07-centralbank  : discusses the role of central banks as regulators
-- Module  8 named 08-ratesreturns: determines different interest rates and rates of return
+- Module  8 named 08-ratesreturns : determines different interest rates and rates of return
 - Module  9 named 09-public       : studies the public sector, both government and state-owned enterprises
 - Module 10 named 10-ecosystem    : presents the relationship between the ecosystem and the economy
 - Module 11 named 11-biomimicry   : contains the intersectoral monetary ‘trophic’ flows
+- Module 12 named 12-stationarity : makes accounting closure and stationarity analysis
+- Module 13 named 13-MonteCarlo   : generates Monte-Carlo parameter sensitivity test

 ## LICENSE